gabriel403/autonomicpilot.co.uk/_posts/2013-09-22-converting-svn-to-git.md

 ---
 layout: post
-title: Converting SVN repos to Git
+title: A Howto on Converting SVN repos to Git
 tags:
 - svn
 - git